matusnovak/fineframework/doc/ffw_Texture.md

 void destroy ()
 ```

+Destroys the texture.

+Destroys the texture and the allocated memory to it.
+Calling this on already deleted texture does nothing.
 ### <span style="opacity:0.5;">function</span> <a id="7f4f9eff" href="#7f4f9eff">bind</a>

 ```cpp
 void bind () const
 ```

+Actives the texture.

 ### <span style="opacity:0.5;">function</span> <a id="e194da6f" href="#e194da6f">unbind</a>